wp-plugins/wpsso/readme.txt

 = 3rd Party Integration =

-Aside from the additional support for Twitter Cards, the main difference between the GPL and Pro versions is the integration of 3rd party plugins and services.
+Aside from the additional support for Twitter Cards, the main difference between the Free (GPL) and Pro versions is the integration of 3rd party plugins and services.

 **Images and Videos**